contactlab/contacthub-sdk-dotnet/README.md

 <a name="Session"/>
 #### Session

-The session object allows you to have a session to connect with each other events and eventually reconcile them to a customer.
-The Session object is local in the client SDK, it does not create any type of object on Contact Hub server.
+The `Session` object enables you to use a session to locate each event and eventually reconcile them with a customer.
+The `Session` object is local to the client SDK.
+It does not create any type of object on the Contacthub server.
-The session ID is automatically generated in the attribute .value
+The `session ID` is automatically generated in the `.value` attribute.

+**Example:**

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ cs
  Customer myCustomer = currentNode.GetCustomerByID("9bdca5a7-5ecf-4da4-86f0-78dbf1fa950f",ref error);